Important topics in a nutshell. Thirty-eight tips for understanding Germany and the Germans.

 Homeland is an oft-romanticized vision of one's place of origin, upbringing or identity.
 It is often closely tied to regions: the Rhineland, Central German Uplands, coast or mountains, for examples.

-Germans have a general social acceptance of LGBT people, and most forms of discrimination are officially forbidden.
-Registered partnerships offer most benefits of marriage.
+Germans have a general social acceptance of LGBTQ+ people, and most forms of discrimination are officially forbidden.
+Until 2017, when the Social Democrats, opposition parties and even some members of the CDU voted to approve marriage equality, registered partnerships offered most benefits of marriage.

 For years, German leaders had spoken out against the idea of the country as a land of migrants.
 This stance was especially apparent in the use of the term "guest worker," which was long used to describe the South Europeans who began coming to Germany in the 1960s for officially temporary industrial sector jobs.
 As a result, the country has become a de facto land of migrants, though not in the same sense that the United States or Canada is.
 Businesses seeking skilled workers have long advocated for more immigration, and the social security payments made by foreign employees have helped allay strains on the country's aging population.